syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endhighlight %}
 {% endtabs %}

-###### Event Handler to use alternate installed font:
+###### Event Handler to use alternate installed font

-The following example codes shows how to use the alternate **installed font** instead of "Microsoft Sans Serif".
+The following code example shows how to set the **alternate installed font** instead of "Microsoft Sans Serif" during Word to PDF conversion.

 {% tabs %}
 {% highlight c# %}
 private void FontSettings_SubstituteFont(object sender, SubstituteFontEventArgs args) {
     //Sets the alternate font when a specified font is not installed in the production environment
     //If "Arial Unicode MS" font wasn't installed, then it uses the "Arial" font
     //For other missing fonts uses the "Times New Roman" if (args.OriginalFontName == "Arial Unicode MS")
         args.AlternateFontName = "Arial";
     else